RESUME FOR INTERNSHIP: 998 Samples + 15 Templates + Writing Guide

 - Describe situations in which you were a leader or an innovator.

 - Directed setup of political candidate’s County Fair booth

 - Designed website for Junior Fair Queen candidate

-- Minimize the fact you don’t have much relevant job experience by highlighting the transferrable skills you got in other jobs.
+- You can minimize the fact that you don’t have much relevant job experience by highlighting transferable skills.
 For instance, working at a fast-food restaurant requires much more than bagging burgers.
-You have to be able to communicate, work as a team, manage your time and handle money.
+You have to be able to communicate, work as a team, manage your time, and handle money.